 10. Being an IT contractor

-As we mentioned at the start of this guide, most contractors have no regrets over their decision to leave traditional employment.
-It can be a very rewarding career choice, albeit with a number of potential challenges along the way.
+Most contractors have no regrets over their decision to leave traditional employment.
+It can be a very rewarding career choice, albeit with several potential challenges along the way.

 Other contractors will become your most powerful source of future work if you take the time to network.